bingeli1212/nitrile-preview/doc/DOC-diagram.md

   first path point of a path named "a".
 The value after the colon is expected to be a string that holds the name of an existing path, such as 'a', or a path-index designation, such as `a_0`, `a_1`, `a_2`, etc.

++ x:2
++ y:2
++ X:2
++ Y:2

+  The "x:" directive will set the offset to an absolute coordinate in the horizontal direction where 0 is the left hand side of the viewport.

+  The "y:" directive will set the offset to an absolute coordinate in the vertical direction where 0 is the bottom of the viewport.

+  The "X:" directive sets the offset to an absolute coordiate in the horizontal direction where 0 is the right hand side of the viewport and 1 is one unit grid immediately to the right hand side of the viewport.

+  The "Y:" directive sets the offset to an absolute coordinate in the vertical direction where 0 is the top side of the viewport and 1 is one unit grid immediately below the top side of the viewport.

 # The 'dot' command